 For effective implementation of KYC, anti-money laundering (AML) and combating of financing of terrorism (CFT) measures, Risk Categorization of customers along with compilation, periodic updation of customer profile and monitoring in accounts by banks are very important.
-Bank become vulnerable to operational risk in case there is weakness in the KYC/AML process.
-The main goal of risk management is to avoid unfavorable surprise.
-List of identified risks is required for this.
+Bank becomes vulnerable to operational risk in case there is a weakness in the KYC/AML process.
+The main goal of risk management is to avoid unfavorable surprises.
+A list of identified risks is required for this.
 Risks are grouped under a common area which provides a structured & systematic approach for identifying risks.

 The risk to the customer shall be assigned on the following basis:

 i.
 Low Risk (Level I)

 Individuals (other than High Net Worth) and entities whose identities and sources of wealth can